MarktW86/azure-psdocs-processing/azureipps/0/AADRM/Add-AadrmSuperUser.md

 ```

 ## DESCRIPTION
 The **Add-AadrmSuperUser** cmdlet adds an individual account to the super user list for your organization.
-Use this cmdlet to specify one or more individuals as super users for your organization.
 This operation makes the account a Rights Management owner for all content that is protected by your organization.
 This means that these super users can decrypt this rights-protected content and remove rights-protection from it, even if an expiration date has been set and expired.
 Typically, this level of access is required for legal eDiscovery and by auditing teams.

 However, before a super user can do these operations, the super user feature for Azure Rights Management must be enabled by using the [Enable-AadrmSuperUserFeature](./Enable-AadrmSuperUserFeature.md) cmdlet.
 By default, the super user feature is not enabled.

 Specify the account by email address or service principal ID.
 To specify a user who does not have an email address, specify their User Principal Name instead.
-For more information, see [Preparing for Azure Information Protection](https://docs.microsoft.com/information-protection/plan-design/prepare).
+For more information, see [Preparing users and groups for Azure Information Protection](https://docs.microsoft.com/information-protection/plan-design/prepare).

 To specify a group rather than individual users, use the [Set-AadrmSuperUserGroup](./Set-AadrmSuperUserGroup.md) cmdlet instead of this **Add-AadrmSuperUser** cmdlet.